skizap/privatus-chat/README.md

 ## 📄 License

 This project is licensed under the **MIT License**.
-See `LICENSE` for details.
+See [`LICENSE`](https://github.com/skizap/privatus-chat/blob/main/LICENSE) for details.

 ---

 ## 📞 Contact

-For questions, bug reports, or security disclosures, please open an issue or email `security@privatus-chat.example`.
+For questions, bug reports, or security disclosures, please [open an issue](https://github.com/skizap/privatus-chat/issues) on GitHub.

 ---